 films that heal

-through honest storylines, emotive visuals, and a safe space for actors, alana's work takes an unflinching look at what it feels like to be human. with this approach, she hopes we can all find peace and heal.
+My work takes an unflinching look at what it feels like to be human.
+My hope is that can all find a way to peace, and heal.

 Alana Waksman was raised in the Transcendental Meditation community in Fairfield, Iowa.
 She holds a BA from Connecticut College in Theater and English, and an MFA from USC School of Cinematic Arts in Film & Television Production.

 Alana has an extensive background in theater both as an actor and director.
 She attended theater programs at The O'Neill National Theater Institute, Shakespeare & Company, Berkshire Theater Festival, and St. Petersburg Dramatic Arts Academy in Russia.
 Acting credits include: Room Service, Doctor Faustus, Sweet Charity, The Bald Soprano, A Mid-Summer Nights’ Dream.
 Directing credits include: The Trestle at Pope Lick Creek, brimful (llenisimo), and The Education of Macoloco.
 At age 22, Alana ran the drama department at her old high school.
 She has also taught numerous acting summer camps as well as privately coached young students in monologue training.